 “Perfectionism & Competition” (women only)

-In a world of “perfectionistic, people-pleasers,” Sarah brings to light the inner struggle of many women today—interior confidence.
-With the perspective of virtue, Sarah devises a game plan to conquer that inner voice telling women, “You’re not enough.”
-With cliques, bullies, and mean girls, this world can be downright ugly.
+In a world of intense pressure for perfection, competition, and comparing—often ending in despair—Sarah brings to light the inner struggle of many women today: interior confidence.
+With the perspective of virtue, she devises a game plan to conquer that inner voice telling women, “You’re not enough.”
 Sarah addresses the issues women quietly fight, such as body image, self-worth, and female friendships.
 No more masks, walls, or facades… you’re more than enough!

 “Looking From the Outside In” (adults only)